 The most successful NCAA student-athlete banquets have often been enhanced by unique venues, décor, interactive features, program enhancements or keepsake items that showcase the uniqueness of the host city or region and their excitement to host the NCAA championship.
-The NCAA will rely on the creativity of the host for development of these items.
-The formality of the event, attendee attire, appropriate number and type of speakers, level of interaction between studentathletes, etc. varies from sport to sport.
-The NCAA point person can help advise the host on sport specific nuances.
+The NCAA will rely on the creativity of the host institution for development of these items.
+The formality of the event, attendee attire, appropriate number and type of speakers, level of interaction between student-athletes, etc. varies from sport to sport.
+The NCAA championship manager can help advise the host institution on sport-specific nuances.

-The host will assume the lead production role for the student-athlete banquet but should seek the advice and approval of the NCAA point person on such items as location, budget, timing, final run of show, speaker, menu, giveaway items (some may be provided free of charge by NCAA official equipment suppliers) and additional enhancements.
+The host institution will assume the lead production role for the student-athlete banquet but should seek the advice and approval of the NCAA championship manager on such items as location, budget, timing, final run of show, guest speaker, local entertainment, menu, giveaway items (some items may be provided free of charge by NCAA official equipment suppliers) and additional enhancements.
 Some past student-athlete banquet enhancements that have been well received are listed below.
 Please note, however, that the potential impact of all possible banquet enhancements on student-athletes should be weighed against appropriateness, available budget and other needs of the overall championship.